-Andrea Sawyer is a caregiver for her husband, an Iraq war veteran with PTSD and TBI.
-Andrea left her thirteen year teaching career to become a full-time caregiver and an advocate for other wounded warrior families after she and her husband experienced difficulty finding treatment and services.
-They decided to work to make changes in the health and support systems to improve services and care for those families and warriors that would come through the system after them.
-Using her history degree from Meredith College, and her teaching experience, Andrea focused her efforts on educating the public and lawmakers on the struggles faced by caregivers, wounded warriors, and their families.
-Andrea helped lobby for the passage of the VA Caregiver Support Legislation and has submitted, or presented, testimony to both the Senate and House Veterans Affairs Committees regarding needed improvements to the VA mental health care programs.
+Andrea Sawyer has first-hand experience as a caregiver to a veteran with PTSD and TBI.
+Andrea and her husband experienced difficulty finding treatment and services for his injuries when her husband returned home from Iraq.
+They decided that while their family was recovering from the injuries inflicted by war that they would strive to make changes in the health and support systems to improve services and care for those families and warriors that came through the system after them.
+After her husband’s injuries, Andrea left her thirteen year teaching career to become a full-time caregiver to her husband and an advocate for other wounded warrior families.
+Using her history degree from Meredith College, and her teaching experience, Andrea has focused her efforts on educating the public and lawmakers on the struggles faced by caregivers, wounded warriors, and their families.
+Andrea has worked on caregiver legislation and as a national spokesperson for caregiver issues, She has testified before the Senate Veterans Affairs Committee about mental health gaps experienced by veterans within the VA.
+She had testimony accepted for the record by the House Veterans Affairs Committee surrounding improvements needed in mental health care.
 Andrea’s favorite part of working at the Quality of Life Foundation is being able to use her plethora of resources from her own struggles to help others.
 She enjoys being able to give help to others as a way of honoring those who helped her family when they most needed it.